Apply for Transfer Credit

 4. Check your email regularly

-Ensure you check both your personal and U of T email accounts, if applicable.
-We will email you with the results of your assessment within 4 to 8 weeks of a completed application.
+Ensure you check both your personal and U of T email accounts.
+You should receive notification regarding your assessment within 4 to 8 weeks of a completed application (i.e. application, payment, and detailed course outlines).